appclacks/cabourotte/README.md

 # Cabourotte

-Cabourotte is a tool that can be configure to execute health checks on your infrastructure. + It's the tool used to execute health checks on the [Appclacks Clous platform](https://appclacks.com/).
+Cabourotte is a tool that can be configure to execute health checks on your infrastructure. + It's the tool used to execute health checks on the [Appclacks Cloud platform](https://appclacks.com/).
 It's a free software that you can also install on your private infrastructure.

-The documentation is available at [https://cabourotte.appclacks.com/](https://cabourotte.appclacks.com/)
+The Appclacks Cloud platform documentation is available at [https://doc.appclacks.com/](https://doc.appclacks.com/) and the Cabourotte documentation is available at [https://cabourotte.appclacks.com/](https://cabourotte.appclacks.com/)

+---

 IT infrastructures are complex.
 We have more and more equipments, machines, and services to manage.
 Infrastructures are also more dynamic, with services which can be scaled up and down depending on usage.